 Lest anyone try to subvert the nationwide Initiative process by omitting Initiatives from the ballot, the process must be defined to occur with other ballot processes.

-Promptly inform the IQA if they decide or intend not to process a requests for advice or opinion, otherwise the advice or opinion shall be in writing, freely given, and provided in a timely manner.
+Processing requests from the IQA shall be prompt.
+The IQA shall be promptly informed if the requested party decides or intends not to process a requests for advice or opinion, otherwise the advice or opinion shall be in writing, freely given, and provided in a timely manner.
 The Senate, the House of Representatives, the President, and the Supreme Court shall each send to the IQA brief timely written opinion on Candidates Initiatives.
 The IQA will include these opinions with each Candidate Initiative for the Electorate’s guidance.

 Explanation of Processing Requests